11 Video Editing Techniques You Can Do on Phone

 Slow motion has always been one of my favorite techniques, especially for capturing moments that feel cinematic.

-During a shoot, I filmed someone crying over a lost freind and later slowed it down in LumaFusion to get that perfect sad moment.
+During a shoot, I filmed someone crying over a lost friend and later slowed it down in LumaFusion to get that perfect sad moment.

 I shot it in 60fps, as I’ve learned this helps keep the footage smooth when slowing it down.

-The result was surprisingly dramatic, giving the clip a high-end feel that would’ve required more effort with traditional equipment.
+The result was surprisingly dramatic, giving the clip a high-end feeling that would’ve required more effort with traditional equipment.

 4. Advanced Color Grading and LUTs

-For cinematic quality, color grading is essential, and some mobile apps now support LUTs (Look-Up Tables) that apply complex color adjustments with a single tap.
+For cinematic quality, color grading is essential, and some mobile video editing apps for androids and iPhone now support LUTs (Look-Up Tables) that apply complex color adjustments with a single tap.

 Adobe Premiere Rush and LumaFusion offer excellent color grading tools that include preset LUTs and manual controls.